madhavlab/audsearch/README.md

 ### Training
 1. To initiate training, update the `main.yaml` file, focusing on specifying paths for training/validation data and noise/RIR files.
 Ensure that the paths are correctly set.
 2. After updating the configuration file, execute the following command from the src/ directory: `python main.py --subdir <repository name>`.
 This command will create a directory inside your parent working directory <pwd> at '<pwd>/checkpoints/<repository name>`.
-3. If you need to resume training from a checkpoint, use the following command from the src/ directory: `python main.py --subdir <repository name> -c <checkpoint(*.ckpt) path>`
+3. If you need to resume training from a checkpoint, use the following command from the src/ directory: `python main.py --subdir <repository name> -c <checkpoint path (*.ckpt)>`
 4. Make sure to replace <repository name>, <main.yaml path>, and <PB directory path> with the actual values.
 ---------------------------------------------------------------------------------------------------------------------
 ### Creating reference Database